 Organizations often believe that rewards programs are quite expensive and can cause a major dent in business profitability.
 However, this is not correct as effective employee rewards and recognition programs can be designed with limited resources and budget.

 Another common misconception is that reward programs are extremely time-consuming.
-There is only some truth to this statement as setting up a good rewards program requires a considerable investment of time and effort.
+It is not completely true that setting up a good rewards program requires a considerable investment of time and effort.
 Once a properly designed program is set up, it is easy to execute without much administrative and management overheads.

-Many organizations feel that employee recognition programs believed have lost their relevance in the wake of the current crisis resulting from COVID-19 pandemic.
+Many organizations feel that employee recognition programs have lost their relevance during this current economic downturn.
 However, recognizing employees is more important than ever in the present situation.

-In fact, it has become imperative or organizations to adopt new recognition methodologies to appreciate and acknowledge the efforts of their remote working employees and teams.
+Also, organizations need to adopt new recognition methodologies to appreciate and acknowledge the efforts of their remote-working employees.

 Lack of an employee recognition program can hurt an organization as it is one of the key HR strategies for motivating and engaging employees.

-Hence, organizations that haven’t set up such programs should necessary steps to address the gap and implement a robust employee recognition program in line with their business needs and the expectations of their workforce.
+Hence, organizations should implement robust employee recognition programs to meet the business needs and expectations of their workforce.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)